Seniors' fire safety social media toolkit

 Additional resources

 People over the age of 65 are more likely to be killed or injured by fires.
-Remembering When™, developed by the National Fire Protection Association, provides information to create a comprehensive fire and fall prevention program for older adults in your community.
+Safety tips for older adults developed by the National Fire Protection Association, provides information to create a comprehensive fire and fall prevention program for older adults in your community.

 Follow the links below for additional resources for seniors: